 Thus, we can see that multisite networks do face sizable challenges.
-But don’t worry, there are a plethora of plugins that will help you overcome these challenges.
+But don’t worry, there are a plethora of multisite WordPress plugins that will help you overcome these challenges.

-As you know now, managing multisites is very different from regular WordPress sites.
-There are a number of plugins that are designed for multisites.
+As you know now, managing multisite is very different from regular WordPress sites.
+There are a number of WordPress multisite plugins that are designed for multisites.

 Some help set up multisite networks, others help manage and enhance the performance of your network.
-We’ve divided the plugins for multisites into three categories:
+We’ve divided the plugins for WordPress multisite into three categories:

 - 3 Plugins That Help To Build A WordPress Multisite